zhunzhong07/person-re-ranking/README.md

 ### This code has the source code for the paper "Re-ranking Person Re-identification with k-reciprocal Encoding".
 Including:
 1. IDE baseline
 2. Re-ranking code
-3. The CUHK03 new training/testing protocol
+3. CUHK03 new training/testing protocol

 If you find this code useful in your research, please consider citing: